Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 Explanation: All array elements are non-negative.
 So the maximum subarray sum would be the sum of the entire array.

-The most basic solution would be to explore all the possible subarray for all i and j, where i ≤ j.
-We calculate sum of each subarray and return the maximum among them.
+The most basic solution is to explore all possible subarrays (for all i and j, where i ≤ j), calculate the sum of each subarray and return the maximum among them.

 int findMaxSubarraySum(int X[], int n)